Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Introduction

-\textit{Introduction---} Kinks and domain walls are topological solitons, i.e., solitons with topological characteristics, which exist in many condensed matter systems~\cite{chaikin1995principles, nelson2002defects} and are expected to play important roles in the evolution of early universe~\cite{vachaspati2007kinks}.
-Collisions among topological solitons reveal the interaction between them and are crucial in determining the universality of relevant non-equilibrium processes~\cite{KZspin12007,Fujimoto19}.
+Kinks and domain walls are topological solitons, i.e., solitons with topological characteristics, which exist in many condensed matter systems~\cite{chaikin1995principles, nelson2002defects} and are expected to play important roles in the evolution of early universe~\cite{Kinksanddomanwalls}.
+Collisions among topological solitons reveal the interaction between them and are crucial in determining the universality of relevant nonequilibrium processes~\cite{KZspin12007,Gasenzer18,Fujimoto19}.

 Solitons in classical wave systems described by the Korteweg-de Vries (KdV) equation \cite{KdV,Drazin_Johnson_1989} exhibit shape-preserving collision dynamics, a property regarded as a defining property of solitons and a feature of integrable systems.
 Similar properties also hold for kinks in integrable models.
-The representative examples are sine-Gordon kinks and they pass through each other without energy dissipation~\cite{Kinksanddomanwalls,Sickotra21,Drazin_Johnson_1989}.
-Collisions of kinks in non-integrable systems show more complex characters~\cite{RMP1989,Kinksanddomanwalls}.
-For $Z_2$ kinks in the $\phi^4$ model~\cite{Kinksanddomanwalls,Campbell83}, the outgoing state of head-on collisions of a kink and antikink pair depends on their initial velocities.
-At low initial velocities, the pair forms a long-lived oscillating bound state~\cite{Campbell83} and the bound state can again decay to a kink-antikink pair or persist.
-Similar rich collision dynamics of kinks has not been well explored in superfluids, partly because there the propagating kinks are rare in such systems.
-Recently discovered ferrodark solitons (FDSs) in spin-1 BECs are propagating $Z_2$ kinks in the spin order~\cite{Xiaoquan21,Xiaoquan22,Xiaoquan22Corestructure, FDSsnake2024,FDSspincorrection} and provide an example to explore rich dynamics of kink collisions in superfluids.
+The representative examples are sine-Gordon kinks and in collisions two kinks pass through each other without energy dissipation~\cite{Kinksanddomanwalls,Sickotra21,Drazin_Johnson_1989}.
+Collisions of kinks in nonintegrable systems show more complex characters~\cite{RMP1989,Kinksanddomanwalls}.
+For $\mathbb{Z}_2$ kinks in the $\phi^4$ model, the outgoing state of head-on collisions of a kink and antikink pair depends on their initial velocities~\cite{Kinksanddomanwalls,Campbell83}.
+In superfluids, propagating kinks are rare, so kink collisions remain poorly understood.
+Recently discovered ferrodark solitons (FDSs) in spin-1 BECs are propagating $\mathbb{Z}_2$ kinks in the spin order~\cite{Xiaoquan21,Xiaoquan22,Xiaoquan22Corestructure, FDSsnake2024,FDSspincorrection} and provide a unique example to study rich dynamics of kink collisions in superfluids.